Skip to Main Content

 Similar to the hack involving stolen offensive tools from the NSA in 2017, it appears that the bad actors have taken control of FireEye’s red team tools, which according to USCERT, can be used to take control of target systems.
 Unlike the stolen tools from the NSA, US-CERT goes on to report that FireEye’s tools do not contain zero-day exploits.

 FireEye issued a public statement addressing the attack while providing around 300 countermeasures to detect the tools in use.
+The article can be viewed here and the company’s countermeasures can be found on GitHub.
 The rules, provided by FireEye, were developed for Snort, Yara, ClamAV, and HXIOC.
-Arete immediately incorporated dozens of signatures for the stolen FireEye tools into threat hunting rules to protect our clients in the event someone tries to use those tools against them.
+Arete immediately incorporated dozens of signatures for the stolen FireEye tools into threat hunting rules to protect our clients in the event someone tries to use those tools against them

 RECOMMENDATIONS: